Skip to Main Content

 It’s easy to think millionaires are just a select few, but you might be surprised to learn that there are many walking among us.
-According to the Credit Suisse Global Wealth Report, the U.S. claimed more than 25.1 million millionaires as of 2021 – about 4.8 percent of adults.
+According to the Credit Suisse Global Wealth Report, the U.S. has nearly 22 million millionaires as of 2023.
 Maybe one day, you could become one of them.

 Becoming a millionaire might be easier than you once thought, especially if you begin to think like a millionaire.
-If you want to get to millionaire status, here are a few ways to invest so you can become one.
+If you want to get to that benchmark, here are a few ways to invest — with and without the professional help of a financial advisor — so you can become a millionaire.

 How to invest like a millionaire